chukwuekeuzoma/React-Hooks/README.md

    if you are trying to execute more than one function you want to execute you might want to consider the use of use reducer.
 This is so you van have a single state that will change throught out in an onclick event for example and also collectively manage the states.

 # 3 UseRef
     This hook is the easiest way to access and manipulate Dom element.

+# 4 useLayoutEffect
+   This Hook is very similar to useEffect hook but the difference is that it renders before the useEffect Hook.
+   This is because the useEffect Hook is called after everything is rendered into the page and shown to the user, wherease is called before the stuff is actually printed to the user.

+# 4 UseImperativeHandle
+     This Hook is use when the user wants to call a function from the outside, First you are going to use the forwardRef to that particular component so you can use useRef hook to access that component as a reference.